What can I do to improve my business online?

 Decide what you want visitors to do on your site (e.g., completing a form, making a reservation, or purchasing a product), and then make it easy for people to do it.
 Focus on exclusive offers or promotions to motivate people to act.

-Step Five: Measure, Test, Repeat
+Step Five: Measure, Test, and Repeat

 Track which efforts are yielding the most leads or sales online and which are not paying off.
 Sign up for a free Google Analytics account and review reports on your Web site's traffic, visitors, popular pages, and sales.
 Refine your ongoing Internet marketing efforts by investing more in activities that yield profitable new customers and less in those that cost you more than they produce in incremental profits.